-- (1) Any use permitted in the C-1 Conservancy District. - (2) Ordinary farm uses, including dairying, livestock, poultry raising and truck farming. - (3) Accessory uses within buildings normally associated with permitted agricultural operations, including single family dwellings and shelters for housing animals except that no structure shall be located in a floodplain or upon lands not suitable due to soil limitations. - (4) Nurseries, greenhouses and hatcheries limiting the retail sales of such product to that which is produced by the farm operator, subject to review and approval of a Site Plan and Plan of Operation by the Town Plan Commission in accordance with this Code.
-Roadside stands do not require review and approval of a Site Plan and Plan of Operation. - (5) Roadside stands and seasonal product sales when raised on the subject property. - (6) Signs shall comply with the Town of Oconomowoc Sign Ordinance. - (7) Sod farming in conformance with the provisions of this Code. - (8) Private stables subject to the following:
+- (A) Any use permitted in the C-1 Conservancy District. - (B) Ordinary farm uses, including dairying, livestock, poultry raising and truck farming. - (C) Accessory uses within buildings normally associated with permitted agricultural operations, including single family dwellings and shelters for housing animals except that no structure shall be located in a floodplain or upon lands not suite due to soil limitations.
+Any structures within floodlands must conform to Section 71 of this Ordinance. - (D) Nurseries, greenhouses and hatcheries limiting the retail sales of such product to that which is produced by the farm operator, subject to review and approval of a Site Plan and Plan of Operation by the Plan Commission in accordance with this Ordinance.
+Roadside stands do not require review and approval of a Site Plan and Plan of Operation. - (E) Roadside stands and seasonal product sales when raised on the subject property. - (F) Signs in accordance with Section 29 of this Ordinance displaying the name of the farm or farm organization.

-- (a) Private stables on parcels of less than twenty (20) acres subject to a written refuse disposal plan being submitted to and approved by the Town Planner if requested by the Town, provided that not more than one (1) horse or other head of livestock are kept for each full open acre over two (2) acres of lot area and provided that the keeping of hogs, pigs (of any type), male goats or furbearing animals shall not be permitted on less than twenty (20) acres. - (b) Private stables on parcels twenty (20) acres or greater in size subject to a written refuse disposal plan being submitted to and approved by the Town Planner if requested by the Town.
+- (G) Sod farming in conformance with the provisions of this Ordinance. - (H) Private stables and commercial stables subject to the following: - (1) Private stables on parcels of less than 20 acres subject to a written refuse disposal plan being submitted to and approved by the Plan Commission if requested by the town, provided that not more than one horse or other head of livestock are kept for each full open acre over two acres of lot area and provided that the keeping of hogs, pigs of any type (except potbellied pigs as defined in this Ordinance for which a hobby kennel use permit has been issued), male goats or fur-bearing animals shall not be permitted on less than 20 acres. - (2) Private stables on parcels 20 acres or greater in size subject to a written refuse disposal plan being submitted to and approved by the Plan Commission if requested by the town. - (3) Commercial stables on parcels 20 acres or greater in size subject to a written refuse disposal plan being submitted to and approved by the Plan Commission if requested by the town. - (4) Commercial stables on parcels of less than 20 acres are not permitted but may be allowed as conditional uses under the provisions of this Ordinance and provided that the keeping of hogs, pigs of any type (except potbellied pigs as defined in this Ordinance for which a hobby kennel use permit has been issued), male goats or fur-bearing animals shall not be permitted on less than 20 acres.

-(C) Conditional uses.